David Beckham: 1998 FIFA World Cup

 In the second round (last 16) of that competition, he received a red card in England's match against Argentina.
-Beckham, after having been fouled by Diego Simeone, kicked Simeone while lying on the floor, striking him on the calf muscle.
-Sports Illustrated was critical of the Argentinians' theatrics in that incident, stating that Simeone first delivered a "heavy-handed challenge" on Beckham and then "fell like a ton of bricks" when Beckham retaliated.
+Beckham, after having been fouled by Diego Simeone, kicked Simeone while lying on the ground, striking him on the calf.
+Sports Illustrated was critical of the Argentinian's theatrics in that incident, stating that Simeone first delivered a "heavy-handed challenge" on Beckham, and then "fell like a ton of bricks" when Beckham retaliated.
 Simeone later admitted to trying to get Beckham sent off by over-reacting to the kick and then, along with other members of his team, urging the referee to send Beckham off.
-The match finished in a draw and England were eliminated in a penalty shootout.
-Many supporters and journalists blamed him for England's elimination and he became the target of criticism and abuse, including the hanging of an effigy outside a London pub, and the Daily Mirror printing a dartboard with a picture of him centred on the bullseye.
-Beckham also received death threats after the World Cup.
+The match finished in a draw, and England were eliminated in a penalty shootout.
+Many supporters and journalists blamed Beckham for England's elimination and he became the target of criticism and abuse, including the hanging of an effigy outside a London pub, and the Daily Mirror printing a dartboard of him.
+He received death threats after the World Cup.